 William Blake was a bit of a nut.
 That’s partly why we like him so much.
 The great British Romantic artist, whose lifespan (1757-1827) roughly corresponded with that of mad King George III, aimed to ...

-The print comes from the rare first issue of Blake’s Songs Of Experience.
-A rare print of The Tyger poem by William Blake is expected to fetch up to £120,000 (Christie’s/PA) A rare print of William ...
+A rare print of The Tyger poem by William Blake is expected to fetch up to £120,000 (Christie’s/PA) A rare print of William Blake’s The Tyger poem is to go on auction where it is expected to fetch up ...